2004 Valiant 42

 The interior is satin varnished Cherry wood that is light and bright offset with the white fiberglass verticals of the cabin house and the shining stainless steel ports.
 The cabin sole is teak inlaid with holly beautifully finished.
 The new upholstery is in perfect condition.
 There are beautiful reading lamps and overhead dome lights.
 This 2004 is one of the newest Valiant 42 available with the very best of the Valiant 40 features built into it.

-- Perfect for cruising couple or small family.
+- This layout is perfect for cruising couple or small family.

 - The master cabin is aft to port and it is very nice and comfy with a Froli system under the new mattress